jsill/usstatecovidpanel/README.md

 g) Humidity and temperature data.
 Source: weatherapi.com

 3) StatisticalAnalysis.ipynb studies the lagged association of relative humidity with excess and covid death rates 2 months later, using the data in panelDataFrame.csv and using data from the various other sources as controls.
 The panelDataFrame.csv file (or a modified version thereof) might potentially be used in the future for other studies which focus on other covid-related variables rather than relative humidity, though.

+LaggedAssociationRelHumidityWithExcessMortality is a working paper which examines the association of low relative humidity with higher all-cause excess mortality rates 2 months later, using a 2-way fixed effects methodology and including various controls derived from the various data sources described above.